k-gerner/Game-Pigeon-Solvers/Sea Battle/README.md

 <img src="/Images/Sea%20Battle/starting_10board.png" alt = "starting 10x10 board" width="32%"><br/>

 Before each turn, the best moves will be shown on the board in blue.
-To see the scores that the A.I. has calcuated for each location on the board, you can type `sdc` to show the space densities table (or `sd` to display with no color).
+To see the scores that the A.I. has calculated for each location on the board, you can type `sdc` to show the space densities table (or `sd` to display with no color).
 The number mostly corresponds to how many ways a ship could be placed at that location, so a higher number